EdutieProject/edutie-backend/docs/edutie/definitions/personalization/PersonalizationStrategy.md

 #### Description & Criteria

-The strategy searches for learning streaks in the latest learning streak which is of the learning requirement that is strongly correlated with the learning requirements of the definition being used.
+The strategy searches for learning streaks in the latest learning history which regards the learning requirement that is strongly correlated with the learning requirements of the definition being used.

 ### Recommendation Strategy